-(89) All managers are responsible for:
+(90) Head of Cost Centre is responsible for:

 - a.
 Ensuring the acquisition of Assets is within approved budget (capital and/or operational) - b.
-Adherence to the Procurement Policy and Schedule of Financial Delegations Rule - c.
-Security and care of all Assets in their custody and their staff's custody
+Adherence to the Procurement Policy and Financial Delegations Rule - c.
+Security and care of all Assets in their custody and their staff's custody - d.

-- d.
 Consulting with Finance to ensure items are categorised as capital or operational expenditure during the planning stage of an Asset acquisition - e.
 Maintenance of the locally-held Portable and Attractive Register - f.
 Stocktake of Assets on the Asset Register within the timeframes required - g.
 Documentation surrounding Assets and the maintenance of registers - h.
-Advising of any Asset movements - i.
-Completion and submission of required forms on a timely basis, e.g. asset disposal forms, and - j.
+Advising of any Asset movements and seeking insurance for Assets in transit - i.
+Completion and submission of required forms on a timely basis, e.g. Asset disposal forms, and - j.
 Disposing of physical Assets with assistance from Technology and Digital Services or Estate and Built Environment

-(90) Finance are responsible for:
+(91) Finance are responsible for:

 - a.
 Maintaining the Asset Register - b.
 Ensuring Assets are capitalised in accordance with Australian Accounting Standards, Treasury guidelines and legislation - c.
-Coordinate annual stocktakes and reporting on stocktake results - d.
+Coordinate annual stocktakes and reporting on stocktake results, with the exception of locally held Portable and Attractive Registers which is the responsibility of the Head of Cost Centre - d.
 Reconciling the Asset Register with the General Ledger on a monthly basis - e.
 Reconciling work-in-progress on a monthly basis - f.
 Running of monthly Depreciation/Amortisation - g.
-Advising Schools and Directorates on the application of this procedure - h.
+Advising Business Units on the application of this procedure - h.
 Verifying and recording Asset transfers - i.
-Ensuring all Asset transactions are in accordance with the Schedule of Financial Delegations Rule - j.
+Ensuring all Asset transactions are in accordance with the Financial Delegations Rule - j.
 Provide management reports on Assets as required - k.
-Review Depreciation/Amortisation rates and ranges at least annually - I. Ensure accurate recording and reporting of Assets in the financial statements and provide evidence to support the reports, and - m.
+Review Depreciation/Amortisation rates and ranges at least annually

+- I. Ensure accurate recording and reporting of Assets in the financial statements and provide evidence to support the reports, and - m.
 Ensure Assets are revalued when required and engage qualified valuers to undertake the valuations.